Holographic Aspects of Non-minimal $RF^{(a)}_{\mu \alpha }F^{(a)\mu \alpha} $ Black Brane: Conclusion

 \section{Conclusion}

 In this paper, we introduced non-minimal $RF^{(a)}_{\mu \alpha }F^{(a)\mu \alpha} $ black brane solution in AdS spacetime in four dimensions.
-Since, this model does not have analytical solution, we solve it perturbativily in terms of non-minimal coupling $q_2$.
-We investigate the duality of this model via fluid-gravity duality by calculation of the color non-abelian DC conductivity and the ratio of shear viscosity to entropy density as two important transport coefficients.
-Our result shows that the conductivity bound is violated here for some values of $Q^2$.
-The reason is the effect of $RF^{(a)}_{\mu \alpha }F^{(a)\mu \alpha} $ term and in the limit of $q_2 \to 0$ the conductivity bound is saturated and it recovers the result of Yang-Mills model.
-The $RF^{(a)}_{\mu \alpha }F^{(a)\mu \alpha} $ term also does not affect on the value of $\frac{\eta}{s}$ up to first order of $q_2$.
-Since $\frac{\eta}{s}$ is proportional to inverse square of the field theory side coupling, it means that the dual of our model is the same as the dual of Einstein-Hilbert gravity- because the coupling of field theory is the same.
+Since this model does not have an analytical solution, we solve it perturbatively in terms of the non-minimal coupling $q_2$.
+We investigate the duality of this model via fluid-gravity duality by calculating the color non-abelian DC conductivity and the ratio of shear viscosity to entropy density, which are two important transport coefficients.
+Our results show that the conductivity bound is violated here for some values of $q_2$.
+The reason is the effect of the $RF^{(a)}_{\mu \alpha }F^{(a)\mu \alpha} $ term and in the limit of $q_2 \to 0$ the conductivity bound is saturated and it recovers the result of the Yang-Mills model.
+The term $RF^{(a)}_{\mu \alpha }F^{(a)\mu \alpha} $ also does not affect the value of $\frac{\eta}{s}$ up to the first order of $q_2$.
+Since $\frac{\eta}{s}$ is inversely proportional to the square of the coupling on the field theory side, it implies that the dual of our model is equivalent to the dual of Einstein-Hilbert gravity, as the field theory coupling is identical.